EfimShikanov/todos-app/README.md

 # todos-app
 ## What's this?
-This app was developed as qualification test for some company.
+This app was developed as qualification test.

 ## Preview
 https://efimshikanov.github.io/todos-app/